cvmfs/doc-cvmfs/cpt-configure.rst

 In contrast to normal cache mode where files are store in mode 0600, in the alien cache files are stored in mode 0660.
-So all users being part of the alien cache directory’s owner group can use it.
+So all users being part of the alien cache directory's owner group can use it.

 The skeleton of the alien cache directory should be created upfront.
 Otherwise, the first CernVM-FS process accessing the alien cache